quickemu-project/quickemu/quickget.1.md

 **quickget** [*os*] [*release*] [*variant*] | [*OPTION*]*]

 # DESCRIPTION
-**quickget** will download the requisite materials and prepare a configuration for `quickemu` to use to build and run
+**quickget** will download the requisite materials and repare a configuration for `quickemu` to use to build and run

 # OPTIONS
 **list**